CDS Codes for Statewide Benefit ChartersInformation on obtaining County-District-School (CDS) codes for Statewide Benefit Charter (SBC) schools.

-- A single county office of education will be designated to receive funding and establish accounts for each statewide benefit charter (CCR, Title 5, Section 11967.8[b]).
-The county of the designated county office will be indicated in the county part of the CDS code.
-This county code used in the CDS code only represents the county designated to administer the funding to the statewide benefit charter and does not reflect the physical location(s) of the individual statewide benefit charter sites/schools.
+A single county office of education will be designated to receive funding and establish accounts for each statewide benefit charter (CCR, Title 5, Section 11967.8[b]).
+The designated county office will be indicated in the county part of the county-district-school (CDS) code.
+This county code used in the CDS code only represents the county office designated to administer the funding to the statewide benefit charter and does not reflect the physical location(s) of the individual statewide benefit charter schools.

-- It may be possible (in the future) that an existing charter school site will be folded into a statewide benefit charter.
-In that case, the existing charter school site would keep its school code, would change its district code to that of the statewide benefit charter operating organization, and would either keep or change its county code depending on whether it is located in the designated county for the statewide benefit charter.
+It may be possible (in the future) that an existing charter school may be re-authorized under the authority of statewide benefit charter.
+In that case, the existing charter school would keep its school code, and would change its county/district code to that of the authorizing statewide benefit charter operating organization.

-- It may be possible (in the future) that an existing traditional public school will wish to convert to a charter school and at the same time join a specific statewide benefit charter.
-In that case, the conversion school would keep its school code, change its district code to that of the statewide benefit charter operating organization, and either keep or change its county code depending on whether it is located in the designated county for the statewide benefit charter.
+It may be possible (in the future) that an existing traditional public school may wish to convert to a charter school and be authorized by a statewide benefit charter.
+In that case, the conversion school would keep its school code, and would change its county/district code to that of the authorizing statewide benefit charter operating organization.

-- Non-CDS special education consideration.
-Each statewide benefit charter must participate in a single special education local plan area (SELPA) (CCR, Title 5, Section 11967.6[a]).
-Individual sites/schools within a statewide benefit charter do not participate in different SELPAs.
-Ideally, the SELPA in which the statewide benefit charter participates would be located in the county of the designated county office of education.
+Each statewide benefit charter must participate in a Special Education Local Plan Area (SELPA) per CCR, Title 5, Section 11967.6[a].
+Individual schools within a statewide benefit charter do not participate in different SELPAs.
+Ideally, the SELPA in which the statewide benefit charter participates would be located in the county designated to administer the funding.

 * Not previously approved by a charter authorizer.